 resulting in reduced action, so there will be no fault or calamity

 in the end.

-The hexagram that appears while this line changes
+The hexagram that appears when this line changes

-to feminine and remains still is Zhen (51), the thunder,
+to feminine and then remains still is Zhen (51), the thunder,

 where people who

 The 4th line

 Feng (the grand and abundant state) is shaded by a blind; the polestar is seen at midday.
 The subject is destined to meet with its chief foreign counterpart (夷主); this is of auspiciousness.

 Feng is shaded and its action is restrained.
 But it will encounter the chief of its foreign counterpart who can illuminate its path in darkness; this is auspicious. 夷 yi2主zhu3 literally means a chief who possesses equal status and lives near the southern border where the trigram Li is located.